robotology/stereo-vision/README.md

 - [SiftGPU](https://github.com/pitzer/SiftGPU) (optional but suggested for better performance)
 - [CUDA](https://developer.nvidia.com/cuda-downloads)

-We also make use of [libelas](http://www.cvlibs.net/software/libelas/) for computing disparity maps, but there is no need to download it, since it is embedded inside the code.
+We also make use of [LIBELAS](http://www.cvlibs.net/software/libelas/) for computing disparity maps, but there is no need to download it, since it is incorporated inside this code.
+For more information about how we incorporate the library, please see this [README](./lib/include/iCub/stereoVision/elas/README.md).

 ## Documentation